The Master of Disguise: Production

-There is a longstanding rumor that the filming of the scene in the Turtle Club took place on September 11, 2001, causing production to stop and observe a moment of silence during the terrorist attacks.
-The rumor includes that Carvey was in the full turtle outfit and makeup during the solemn moment.
+There is a longstanding rumor that the filming of the scene in the Turtle Club took place on September 11, 2001, the same day as the September 11 attacks, causing production to stop and observe a moment of silence during the terrorist attacks.
+The rumor states that Dana Carvey was in the full turtle outfit and makeup during the solemn moment.
 The rumor is believed to have stemmed from a piece of trivia on the movie's IMDb page, a section that includes user-generated content and is not subject to rigorous fact-checking.
-A Defector Media interview with director Perry Blake confirmed that a moment of silence for the victims of the attack was held and that Carvey was in the turtle outfit during the moment of silence, but that the moment took place a few weeks after the attacks.
-The morning of 9/11, the movie was still in pre-production, and filming was scheduled to begin in a couple of weeks.
+Director Perry Andelin Blake and Carvey both later confirmed that a moment of silence for the victims of the attack was held and that Carvey was in the turtle outfit during the moment of silence, but that the moment took place a few weeks after the attacks.
+On the morning of September 11, the movie was still in pre-production, and filming was scheduled to begin in a couple of weeks.